bijay-shrestha/front-end-lerna/apps/ui-components/src/CScrollbar/README.md

 renderTrackVertical: (Function) Vertical track element.(change css of the vertical scrollbar background)

-renderView:  (Function) The element your content will be rendered in
+renderView:  (Function) The area within scrollbar where your content will be rendered.

 style: (Object) To add inline css.